-Walgreens, Rite Aid to sell tobacco products to customers above 21 years
+Walgreens, Rite Aid set minimum age to sell tobacco products at 21 years

-(Reuters) - Drugstore retailers Walgreens Boots Alliance Inc and Rite Aid Corp said on Tuesday they would sell tobacco products to customers who are at least 21 years old, amid a crackdown on teenage tobacco use.
+(Reuters) - Drugstore retailers Walgreens Boots Alliance Inc and Rite Aid Corp will no longer sell tobacco products to customers who are below 21 years old, amid a crackdown on widespread teenage tobacco use.

-In the face of an “epidemic” rise in tobacco products use among middle and high school students, the U.S. health agencies have introduced policies to restrict access to such products.
+McConnell’s proposal comes as states and cities across the United States have moved to raise the legal age for purchasing tobacco in an effort to prevent addiction at young ages.

+So far 12 states have enacted laws to raise the minimum age to 21, including New Jersey and California.
+Lawmakers in New York state and Maryland have also approved legislation.

-Walgreens, which announced the change earlier in the day, said the restriction would come into effect across its drug stores by September.
+Walgreens, which announced the change earlier in the day, said the new policy will require customers to be at least 21 years old in order to purchase tobacco products in its stores and will be effective from September.

 The company operates 9,560 drugstores across the country and has been warned by the U.S. Food and Drug Administration for flouting tobacco sale rules by selling tobacco products to minors.